Drivers License (song): Critical reception

-"Drivers License" received critical acclaim from critics upon its release.
+"Drivers License" received critical acclaim upon its release.
+Spencer Kornhaber of The Atlantic called it "The Breakout Pop Song of the Year".
 Clash critic Robin Murray dubbed the song a "sensational pop statement, an impeccable melodic moment right from the off".
 He praised its firm songwriting and atmospheric production.
 Matthew Kent, writing for The Line of Best Fit, complimented the song's euphoric sound and poignant lyricism, and asserted that the single is packed with "emotional punch after emotional punch".
 They dubbed the song a "stunning" and "stirring" debut single.
 Kelsie Gibson of PopSugar opined that the song gives off "major Lorde and Taylor Swift" influences, who are two of Rodrigo's musical inspirations.
 Stereogum critic Chris DeVille described "Drivers License" as a cinematic and old-fashioned power ballad, a "prime Spotify-core sadgirl fare" that starts "as a trembling Phoebe Bridgers song" and concludes as a "resplendent Folklore track".

 Listing it amongst best new music, Teen Vogue's Claire Dodson commented that Rodrigo employs soaring vocals, and capture "small details" in the song.
 Dodson thought the song channels "the songwriting prowess she already brings to the table".
 Naming it one of the "10 Cool New Pop Songs to Get You Through The Week", Billboard writers Gab Linsberg and Jason Lipshutz branded "Drivers License" the type of debut single "that aspiring artists dream of", where Rodrigo perfects her heartbreak's "fragility and heightened emotion".
 They commended the singer's range in the song, swinging between the crescendo's "stomp-clap harmonies" and the bridge's "choked-up balladry".
 Ellise Shafer of Variety found the song relatable and vulnerable, and complimented its production and vocal performance.
 Shafer noted it as "a must-hear for any pop enthusiast".